jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 BowlingGameState->GetCallbacksForState(EMatchState::START)->OnStateEntered.RemoveDynamic(this, &ThisClass::OnStart);
 {% endhighlight %}

-I recommend also checking out [the real BowlingGameState](https://github.com/jaideng123/UnrealBowling/blob/multiplayer-testing/Source/Bowling/BowlingGameStateBase.h) as it also has support for network replication among other things.
+I recommend also checking out [the real BowlingGameState](https://github.com/jaideng123/UnrealBowling/blob/multiplayer-testing/Source/Bowling/BowlingGameStateBase.h) as it also has support for network replication, among other things.
 </details>

 ## State Stacks
-Flat State machines and States work really well when states are used in a predictable way, but it becomes difficult to manage when you have a state that you want to re-use in multiple contexts like one that manages a menu or a confirm dialog.
+Flat State machines and States work really well when states are used in a predictable way, but it becomes difficult to manage when you have a state that you want to re-use in multiple contexts, like one that manages a menu or a confirm dialog.
 State Stacks to the rescue!

-A State Stack is simply an organization of different states onto a stack with only the top-most state being active.
-This means you can pop into a new state and once that state is done, you can just pop it and return to the previous state.
+A State Stack is simply an organization of different states onto a stack with only the topmost state being active.
+This means you can push a new state onto the stack, and once that state is done, you can just pop it and return to the previous state.

-The clearest example of where this is useful is in UI Menus.
-Games often have dozens if not hundreds of menus and they're often used in different contexts.
-For instance you might have an options menu that is accessed from both the title screen, as well as in-game from the pause menu.
+The clearest example of where this is useful is in UI menus.
+Games often have dozens if not hundreds of menus, and they're often used in different contexts.
+For instance, you might have an options menu that is accessed from both the title screen and in-game from the pause menu.
 With a State Stack you just push the Options Menu State onto the stack when a button is pressed, and then when "back" is pressed you pop it off and return to either the title screen or pause menu.
 If you have controller bindings or a back button like Android this makes your life even easier since you can just map that button to pop the top-most State in the stack without having to explicitly code out the behavior for each State.

 ### Implementing a State Stack
 <details markdown="1" id="state-stack-unity">